jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_automatically_w_variables/make_tdd_environment_no_wsl_automatically_w_variables.rst

 * :ref:`what you can do with Lists<lists>`
 * :ref:`how to use list comprehensions<list comprehensions>`
 * :ref:`what you can do with dictionaries<dictionaries>`
-* :ref:`how to make a Python Test Driven Development environment automatically with variables<how to make a Python test driven development environment 3>`
+* :ref:`how to make a Python Test Driven Development environment automatically with variables<how to make a Python Test Driven Development environment 3>`

 :ref:`would you like to test using dictionaries and functions to make a person?<how to make a person>`